lavanet/lava/x/pairing/README.md

 | `unstake-provider`     | chain-ids ([]string), validator (string, optional)  | unstake a provider from multiple chains                  |

 Note, the `Coin` type is from Cosmos-SDK (`cosmos.base.v1beta1.Coin`).
 From the CLI, use `100ulava` to assign a `Coin` argument.
 The `Endpoint` type defines a provider endpoint.
 From the CLI, use "my-provider-grpc-addr.com:9090,1" for one endpoint (includes the endpoint's URL+port and the endpoint's geolocation).
 When it comes to staking-related transactions, the geolocation argument should encompass the geolocations of all the endpoints combined.

+Moreover, using `--grant-operator-gas-fees-auth` flag when staking a provider will let the operator use the vault address funds for gas fees.
+When sending a TX, the operator should add the `--fee-granter` flag to specify the vault's account as the payer of gas fees.

 ## Proposals